Blog – ACTvantage

 Written by ACTvantage | Apr 26, 2022 1:47:40 PM

-Let’s dig into the three main areas that factor into demand planning.
-At this time, each has been through significant shifts, and you might be surprised by the differences today versus one or two years ago.
+Three main areas factor into demand planning.
+Each has undergone significant shifts, and you might be surprised by the differences today versus one or two years ago.
+For each, ask yourself:

 • What does the mix look like today versus the last time you evaluated it?